eitrager/eep153-proj-4/README.md

 By understanding and visualizing the nutritional adequacy of Tanzanian diets, and researching nutritional outcomes in Tanzania’s historical, social, and political context, we have discovered that a large area for nutritional improvement in Tanzania is Vitamin A. Based on this finding we have developed a few policies:

-1. Increasing the Vitamin A intake
+1. Blanket Vitamin A Subsidy - Increasing the Vitamin A intake
-2. Using eggs as a method to increase Vitamin A intake
+2. Egg Subsidy - Using eggs as a method to increase Vitamin A intake
-3. Using technological methods in order to increase the natural Vitamin A content of eggs
+3. Egg Enrichment Innovation - Using technological methods in order to increase the natural Vitamin A content of eggs

 ## Methods